joshuacox/mkAWS/README.md

 make rancher
 ```

-You will be prompted for your AWS key and a few other questions, at the end you will have one master rancher server and a number of worker machines
+You will be prompted for your AWS key and a few other questions, at the end you will have one master rancher server and a number of agent machines

 you now have a small cluster of [Rancher](http://rancher.com/rancher/)